bffs-wow/AngryAssignments/naxx/plague.md

 ```
 |cyellowHeigan the Unclean
-Get yer dancin' shoes on.
-No dying to slime!

 4 "Zones" on the floor: 3 will explode and 1 will be safe, in a pattern.

-PHASE 1
+|cyellowPHASE 1
-All ranged/healers on platform. (boss Manage Burns melee)
+All ranged/healers on platform. (boss Mana Burns melee)
 {tank}/Melee{dps} on ground with boss.
- - Stay with {star}
+ - Stay with {square}
+ - {priest}{shaman}Disease Cleanse {tank}{icon 29998}
 Dance pattern is slow in this phase.

-3 People will be randomly TP'ed to gauntlet room.
-Fight back to room.
+3 People will be randomly TP'ed to gauntlet room. *Wait until 6 people are TPed* - Fight back to room.
 RE-ENTER WHEN DANCE GETS TO DOOR

+After last tp (<8s remain) melee go to zone 1
-PHASE 2
+|cyellowPHASE 2
 Boss TP's to platform.
-Entire raid down to the floor.
+Entire raid down to the floor in zone 1.
- - STAY WITH {star} (but ideally don't rely on that and follow the pattern)
+ - STAY WITH {square} (but don't rely on that and follow the pattern)
  Dance pattern is quick!
 If you stop moving or fall behind, you WILL die!

 ```